|Look up fees

 - Analyse factors that encourage or discourage environmentally sustainable behaviour.

-- Design appropriate strategies for encouraging pro-environment behaviour.
+- Discuss and suggest strategies for encouraging environmental awareness, concern and behaviour.

 - Moderate capacity to interpret and apply information from a range of sources to better understand human behaviour.